carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/coloring_module.rst

 Notes
 """""

+- Point to Pixel Mapping makes the assumption that the cameras remain rigid with respect to the LiDAR at all times.
 - Our YOLO v5 is trained on data from `Formula Student Objects in Context Dataset (FSOCO) <https://fsoco.github.io/fsoco-dataset/>`_
 - Depth heuristic uses the idea that the area of the bounding box roughly corresponds to depth